 This evening, enjoy the hospitality of your Lesedi hosts, who will introduce their cultures, welcome you into their homes and perform traditional music and dances.

-Day Four: Kruger National Park and a braai dinner
+Day Five: Kruger National Park and a braai dinner

 After an early breakfast we'll head to Kruger National Park, Africa's oldest wildlife conservation area.
 Here you'll spend the night under canvas at the newly refurbished Shalati Kruger Lodge.
 Take your first game drive, into Manyeleti Private Game Reserve, as the sun sets and (weather permitting) enjoy a bush braai dinner beneath the star-filled sky.

-Day Five: Spot the Big Five in Kruger National Park
+Day Six: Spot the Big Five in Kruger National Park

 Start you day with a guided bush walk and bush breakfast, then head into Kruger National Park.
 The reserve is the natural habitat of some of the world's most recognisable wildlife, and with luck you'll encounter impala, wildebeest, giraffe and zebra - as well as the Big Five (lions, rhinos, elephants, leopards and buffalo) on a game drive in an open-top vehicle.